keyhr/vscode-42-c-format/README.md

 $ pip3 install --user c_formatter_42   // if you don't have privilege
 ```

-- Then enable format with 42 C-Format on save, adding configuration as below.
+- Then enable formatting with 42 C-Format, adding configuration as below.

 ```json
 {